slabsxyz/legacy-docs/docs/technology/overview.md

 # Important Concepts

-The following is a reference list for commonly used and/or core concepts in Dippi.
+The following is a reference list for commonly used and/or core concepts in Security Labs.
 For a more guided tour around out technology and theoretical concepts, visit [here](../#introduction)
 <!-- or our guide [...]
 TODO -->

 ## **Cryptographic token**